noj/secrets/README.md

 secrets mounted as files in the pods.

-The main goal is to avoid accidentally logging a secret and making it grep'able so it is easy to audit secrets handling in app code.
+The main goal is to avoid accidentally logging a secret and making it grep'able so it is easy to audit secrets usage in app code.